“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

-Under the guidance of Mrs Bradshaw, the senior home economics teacher and head of wardrobe for the school play, Faye was put to work sewing raggedy, thread-bare trousers and coats for the ensemble.
+Under the guidance of Mrs Bradshaw, the senior home economics teacher and head of wardrobe for the school play, Faye was put to work sewing period trousers and coats, skirts and ruffles for the ensemble.
 In her typical fashion, Faye labored painstakingly over every detail, putting her own signature touch into each piece of the extras wardrobe.
 She sewed until her fingers bled, some nights until the small hours of the morning, for more than a month.
 Faye was exhausted, but she loved feeling useful.

 Faye looked everywhere.
 She turned the backstage area and temporary dressing rooms upside-down, throwing things about, getting progressively more frantic.
 Fred Bradshaw heard the ruckus and came to help Faye, but the beard was nowhere to be found.
 Thinking outside the box—in exemplary Foote fashion—Faye quickly fashioned a beard out of a sheet of cardboard, some elastic bands, and a brown crayon.
 The effect was not aesthetically pleasing, but Faye thought it was passable.

-Big Daddy made his entrance, just in time, only to be greeted by raucous laughter, and a volley of disparaging comments.
-Faye was mortified.
+Big Daddy made his entrance, just in time, only to be greeted by raucous laughter, and a volley of disparaging comments; Faye was mortified.
 She ran out of the school auditorium and across the deserted playground crying.
-How humiliating.
-Oh, I can never show my face in school ever again.
+How humiliating, Faye berated herself.
+I can never show my face in school ever again.

 Faye finally decided that the best course of action would be for her to enroll in law school; she was sure to meet her perfect man that way, surely.
 She chose Yale not only for its outstanding reputation among its graduates working in the legal profession and in high levels of politics, but also for its proximity to home (after all she wanted to maintain her morning breakfast ritual with Rupert).